Skip to main content

 56470 La Trinité-sur-Mer

-Chosen by Eric Tabarly to build the Pen Duick II which made him famous in 1964 by winning the second edition of the English Transatlantic race, the port of La Trinité-sur-Mer has over the years become a sailing mecca thanks to the "locomotives" of the regatta who have always come here to learn their trade and pick up their laurels.
+Chosen by Eric Tabarly to build the Pen Duick II that made him famous in 1964 when he won the second edition of the English Transat, the port of La Trinité-sur-Mer has over the years become a sailing mecca, thanks to the "locomotives" of the regatta who have always come here to learn their trade and pick up their laurels.

-The great names of ocean racing assiduously frequent this port favoured by nature.
-Well sheltered at the bottom of its ria, La Trinité-sur-Mer is an ideal home port for crewed races (500 boats in the spring for the "Spi" and for the "Tour de Belle-Ile"), as well as a perfect training base for the famous "giants of the seas" (60-foot monohulls, maxi-trimarans, etc.).
+The big names in ocean racing are regular visitors to this harbor, which is blessed by nature.
+Well sheltered at the end of its ria, La Trinité-sur-Mer is an ideal home port for crewed races (500 boats in spring for the "Spi" and the "Tour de Belle-Ile"), as well as a perfect training base for the famous "giants of the seas" (60-foot monohulls, maxi-trimarans...).

-Nature has also made it a great oyster farming centre, and has provided it with very pleasant beaches.
-As the presence of numerous megaliths testifies, Man has appreciated the place for a long time.
-Today he likes to repeat the day's regatta around a good table, on the port or in one of the quieter lanes which make the timeless charm of the old "village" of La Trinité-sur-Mer.
+Nature has also made it a major oyster-farming center, and provided it with some very pleasant beaches.
+As evidenced by the presence of numerous megaliths, man has long appreciated the area.
+Today, they love to catch up on the day's regattas over a good meal in the port or in one of the quieter lanes that make up the timeless charm of the old "village" of La Trinité-sur-Mer.

 Cours des Quais BP 12